xxyzzzq/quex/doc/source/appendix/command-line/intro.rst

 Default: false (disabled)

-.. cmdoption:: --buffer-based, --bb

-    Generates an analyzer that does not read from an input stream, but runs instead only on a buffer.

-Default: false (disabled)

 .. cmdoption:: --version-id string

     ``string`` = arbitrary name of the version that was generated.
 This string is reported by the